Rafiya1199/Job-Simulations/Software Engineering/README.md

 I completed Verizon Cloud Platform Job Simulation Program on Forage.
 In the simulation I:

- * Completed a job simulation involving building a hypothetical new VPN product for Verizon’s Cloud Computing team.
+ * I built a hypothetical new VPN product for Verizon’s Cloud Computing team.
  * Used command line Python to test whether Verizon’s VPN met the cloud-native traits, i.e. redundancy, resiliency and least-privilege.
  * Researched approaches to achieve application security and communicated insights in a PowerPoint Presentation.

-Check out the simulation here: https://lnkd.in/dVHmbwha
+Check out the simulation here: https://www.theforage.com/simulations/verizon/cloud-platform-rlyv